kingleonide/search-image-google/README.md

 **Search by safe results**

 ## Search by colors
--**Primitives**: When you access a primitive type you work directly on its value.
+    **Primitives**: When you access a primitive type you work directly on its value.
     + `string`
     + `number`
     + `boolean`